Skip to main content

 How do I know demand what my demand is and when it occurs?

 Your electric bill includes your total demand.
-The Demand Charge reflects your highest 15-minute interval of energy consumption during that billing period, which is measured in kilowatts (kW).
+The Demand Charge reflects your highest amount of energy consumption during that billing period, which is measured in kilowatts (kW).
 Line items associated with both your Demand and Energy consumption reflect the total measured usage and total cost of each component.

-SmartHub, our online account management portal and app offers you an hourly, daily, and monthly look at your past and current energy use.
+SmartHub, our online account management portal and app offers you a look at your past and current energy use.
 Log in anytime to view your energy and demand on an easy-to-read platform.
-Learn how to register for your online account or download the free app.
+Learn how to register for your SmartHub online account or download the free app.

 Energy Usage Explorer example